In their classic Your Money or Your Life, Joe Dominguez and Vicki Robin argue that the relationship between spending and happiness is non-linear.

 According to Dominguez and Robin, your goal should be to achieve Financial Independence, the condition of having Enough for the rest of your life.
 “Financial Independence has nothing to do with rich,” they write.
 “Financial Independence is the experience of having enough — and then some.”
 This is achieved when your savings has reached a level that will sustain you at the peak of the Fulfillment Curve indefinitely.

-As many Money Boss readers have discovered, the exercises and advice in Your Money or Your Life can transform your relationship with money, helping to break your dependency on Stuff.
+As many Get Rich Slowly readers have discovered over the years, the exercises and advice in Your Money or Your Life can transform your relationship with money, helping to break your dependency on Stuff.
 It's a great book for learning how to align your spending with your values.
 It provides a roadmap to Financial Independence.